spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

 #.
 Permit docker access to the X11 Server

-   If hosting container from the local machine:
+   If you are hosting the container from the local machine:

     .. code:: bash